Drinking Milk During Pregnancy – Is It Good?

 There are mixed opinions when it comes to including milk and other dairy products in a pregnancy diet, but milk can be very beneficial for you during pregnancy.
 It can offer you a host of nutrients that you will need for the healthy development of your baby.
 So, find out why we are insisting on including this wholesome drink in your diet.

 - Milk is highly nutritious and is a vital source of calcium and vitamin D for women during pregnancy.
 And do you know why you need Vitamin D during pregnancy?
 As per a study, getting enough Vitamin D during pregnancy can lower the baby’s risk of developing allergies in future.
 Apart from this, pregnant women also need between 1000 and 1300 mg of calcium every day to nourish their body and the body of their developing baby.
 Drinking milk during pregnancy can meet some of your calcium requirements.
 You can take calcium supplements suggested by your doctor and drink milk daily to meet your calcium requirements.

-- Milk is rich in proteins, amino acids and fatty acids that are essential for the development of the baby’s nervous system.
+- Milk is rich in protein, amino acids, and fatty acids – all of which are essential for the development of the baby’s nervous system.
 Being rich in calcium and iron, milk helps in the formation and development of the bones of the baby and to transport oxygen to the baby.
 Milk also has all the necessary A, B and D vitamins required for the intrauterine foetal development.

-- Milk also acts as an effective antacid that eases heartburns and other gastric ailments common during pregnancy.
-It helps to keep the body hydrated throughout the day.
+- Milk acts as an effective antacid that can ease heartburn and other gastric ailments, that are a common problem during pregnancy.

 - The iodine content in milk has been shown to enhance foetal brain development and increase the IQ of children.